 Tickets & visitor tips

-A ticket* for Lower Belvedere includes access to the exhibitions inside, as well as the Kammergarten, Orangery, and Prunkstall.
+An entrance ticket for or from Lower Belvedere includes access to the exhibitions inside, as well as the Kammergarten, Orangery, and Prunkstall.

 Special exhibitions